zyanchew/staff-detection/README.md

 ## Algorithm Workflow
 1. Person Detection
-- Uses YOLOv8 pretrained on the COCO dataset (yolov8l.pt)
+- Uses YOLOv8 pretrained on the COCO dataset (yolov8l.pt).
 - Outputs bounding boxes + confidence scores
 - Confidence = probability the detected object is a human
 - Example: 0.89 means the model is 89% sure it detected a person
-2. Tag Detection (yolo.ipynb)
+2. Tag Detection
-- Uses a custom YOLO tag model trained on a [frame dataset](frames) extracted from sample.mp4.
+- Uses a custom [YOLO tag model](scripts/yolo.ipynb) trained on a [frame dataset](frames) extracted from sample.mp4.
 - The object is labeled using [labelImg](https://pypi.org/project/labelImg/).
 - The dataset was splited into [train set](data/images/train) and [val set](data/images/val).
 - Only detects the staff name tag.